VEuPathDB/apollo_utils/README.md

 # apollo_utils
-utility scripts for interacting with Apollo
+Utility scripts for interacting with Apollo.

+Red the relevant README for each script in the docs folder.